plicplocplicploc/esp32_mi_scale_2/README.md

 ## Known problems and to-do
 * Handle all internet calls with a retry mechanism.
 * Add a user weight range in user config and ignore values outside of that range (python side).
 * Monitor: MQTT messages somehow didn't always go through.
-Now using MQTT QOS 1 for comms from ESP to MQTT.
+Now using a check mechanism to make sure the MQTT payload was actually sent.
+Can probably be improved.

 ## How to
 * Have a look at `usersettings.h`; some things can also be tweaked in `settings.h` but that shouldn't be necessary.